kevlu8/Reddit-to-Google-Drive/README.md

 Which sub to get posts from.
 Do not include the `r/`, only include the name.
 For instance, `pics`

 ### Post Amount:
 How many posts to get.
-Cannot be over 1000 due to api limitations
+Cannot be over 1000 due to api limitations.

 ### Sort:
 What type of sort to use.
 Hot, top, new, controversial, rising.
 Cannot be anything else.